Oscarg2010/MCW-BCDR/Hands-on lab/HOL step-by step - Business continuity and disaster recovery.md

 ## Overview

-The Business Continuity and Disaster Recovery Hands-on Lab is an exercise that will challenge you to implement a BCDR solution that includes three different environments and uses Azure BCDR technologies to achieve three distinct goals for each environment.
+The Business continuity and disaster recovery hands-on Lab is an exercise that will challenge you to implement a BCDR solution that includes three different environments and uses Azure BCDR technologies to achieve three distinct goals for each environment.
 These objectives include a migration to Azure, Azure region to region failover using Azure Site Recovery (ASR), and a PaaS implementation using BCDR technologies to ensure high availability of an application.

 The hands-on lab can be implemented on your own, but it is highly recommended to pair up with other members at the lab to model real-world experiences and to allow each member to share their expertise for the overall solution.